GoogleCloudPlatform/qwiklabs-training-content/labs/MLGCP-ComputingTimeWindowedFeaturesInCloudDataprep/instructions/en.md

 In the explorer view, find the __trip_distance__ column and examine the histogram.

-True or False, the majority of the cab rides for 2015 were less than 5 miles.
+True or False, the majority of the cab rides for 2015 were less than 2 miles?

 ![f183c09abec52669.png](img/f183c09abec52669.png)

-__True.__ In our sample, 68% were between 0 to 5 miles.
+__True.__ In our sample, 57% were between 0 to 2 miles.

 Now, let's combine our 2016 and 2015 datasets.